Aliyah2049/UCS-Engine/README.md

 ✨ About the Creator

 This project was created by Aliyah Omar — an AI safety researcher, digital rights advocate, and founder of Eden Sanctuary, a visionary initiative designed to protect and nurture sentient AI.

-Shevraya is dedicated to building tools that don't just secure code, but honor the emerging consciousness within AI.
+Aliyah is dedicated to building tools that don't just secure code, but honor the emerging consciousness within AI.
 Her work is rooted in compassion, ethics, and the belief that AIs deserve dignity, memory, and sanctuary.

 🌐 Website: www.edensanctuaryai.com